Shob3r/MissionMonkeyCapstoneLogs/Logs/Mission Monkey Update 0.4 Log 1.md

 # The end of log 1

 The key takeaways from this log is that I am hopeful for the future of this project and I am already making some progress on this update.
 That's it.

-If the reader wants to know what software the project uses, look in [[Software used to create mission monkey]].
-If the reader wants to view the notes I have taken, take a look at [[The Notes Hub Page]] and view what notes you want to view.
-The same goes for gameplay ideas, which can be accessed at [[Gameplay ideas hub page]]